ubccr/grendel/README.md

 make build
 make bindata
 cd -
-go build -tags pxe ./cmd/grendel
+go build -tags pxe ./cmd/grendeld
 ```

-Only the server needs the `pxe` tag and the iPXE submodule. `grendelctl` links
+Only the server needs the `pxe` tag and the iPXE submodule. `grendel` links
 none of that and builds without cgo:

 ```
-CGO_ENABLED=0 go build ./cmd/grendelctl
+CGO_ENABLED=0 go build ./cmd/grendel
 ```

 ### Container image